 Second City Sax started in 2009.
 Over the years we have had several changes of personnel, all of whom have contributed to its development & success!
 We have recently said goodbye to our alto and baritone players, who have moved away from the area after graduating, but we have two new players joining us: Chris Hill on alto and Mary Armitage on Baritone.
 Their biogs will be posted here soon.
 Sam Pollacco is now our Tenor player.

-Jonathan has been playing music for 60+ years, starting on piano in his youth (reaching Grade VIII), branching out into electric guitar in his teens, and taking up saxophone in 1992.
+Jonathan has been playing music for 65 years, starting on piano in his youth (reaching Grade VIII), branching out into electric guitar in his teens, and taking up saxophone in 1992.
 Since coming to Birmingham in 1997, Jonathan has studied jazz saxophone with Colin Crabb who helped him to achieve distinction in Grade VIII in 2007 and an ALCM Diploma in 2013.
-Jonathan also plays tenor sax in the University of Birmingham Wind Band and soprano sax in the University of Birmingham Saxophone Choir, as well as keyboards in Earlswood trio.
+Jonathan also plays tenor sax in the University of Birmingham Saxophone Choir, flute in UoB Flute Choir, as well as keyboards in Chick Wren's Rollin' River Band..

 Chris is a multi-instrumentalist currently undertaking a PhD in Music Performance Practice at the University of Birmingham.
 Having been introduced to music early in life, Chris began with rock and funk drums, before discovering the flute at age 10 and being introduced to jazz, classical, and folk.
 With diploma and fellowship qualifications in both classical and jazz flute and saxophone, and having performed the world over in national orchestras and choirs, as well as being active within Birmingham’s local music scene, Chris is determined to bring together the diversity of his experience into his performances.